mumoshu/kodedeploy/README.md

 KodeDeploy, as you might have guessed from its name, exploits AWS CodeDeploy for Kubernetes.
 If you know much about CodeDeploy, the core idea of KodeDeploy is treat each CodeDeploy on-premise machine as one Kubernetes namespace in a cluster.
 So that a CodeDeploy deployment, formerly considered as a series of commands that is uniformely run against each machine in a deployment group, is now run against each targeted namespace in all the clusters in a targeted environment.
 That is, it's like KodeDeploy running your deployment in all the `myplatform` namespaces in all the `production` clusters.
 This is done no matter how many clusters you have in the `production` environment, hence you are freed from repeating deployments for all the clusters.

+## Implementation

+KodeDeploy is just a set of helper scripts and a Kubernetes manifest to deploy CodeDeploy Agent along with a Docker daemon as a sidecar.

 ## Getting Started

 ### Installing agents